 Ninth Wave Restaurant

 A luxury seafood establishment befitting such luxe-seaside surroundings, the Ninth Wave Restaurant is an amazing way to end a day of splashing around in the waters of Knockvologan.
-Less than a ten minute drive from the beach, this beautiful restaurant will serve you award-winning dishes, caught and made by the local fisherman and chefs, making it a true taste of the island.
-Potter past herb gardens and veggie patches (ingredients grown on-site!) to get to honey-comb lavished cheeseboards, blush-pink lobster and hollandaise-trickled pigeon breast.
+Less than a ten-minute drive from the beach, this beautiful restaurant will serve you award-winning dishes, caught and made by the local fisherman and chefs, making it a true taste of the island.

 Where to stay

-Situated in Ardtun in The Hebrides (20 mins drive from Knockvologan beach), this charming cottage is a pet-friendly home away from home.
-From the cosy wood burning fire in the living room, to the en-suite shower and rustic-chic kitchen and diner, it’s an attractive rental that’ll keep you cosy and snug on your trip to the epic north.
+Situated in Ardtun in the Hebrides (20 mins drive from Knockvologan beach), this charming cottage is a pet-friendly home away from home.
+From the wood burning stove in the living room to the en-suite shower and rustic-chic kitchen and dinner; this is an attractive rental that’ll keep you cosy and snug on your trip.
 There’s a shop and pub within three miles of the property, and room for off road parking.
-And if you want to kick up your feet and have a night in with the tele, then you can!
-See the cottage for yourself here.
+To top it off, if you want to kick up your feet and have a night in with the telly, then you can!